 From learning about the unique island history and seeing the smugglers cave used by the notorious Thomas Benson, being inspired by the beautiful environment on a sketch-book walk, understanding our marine designations and rich underwater wildlife, to viewing the Lundy puffins and discovering seabird ecology, a visit to Lundy will give school pupils memories to last a lifetime.
 Take a look at our Schools Flyer to see the themes that can be covered on your visit, and then take a look at the Lundy Educational Guide to understand what a visit to the island will entail.

-For all educational visit enquiries, please contact our Education Officer at:
+For all educational visit enquiries, please contact our shore office at:

 If you wish to speak to the Education officer about the specific content of the day, please contact Rosie at: